 A25.
 Price of tickets sold at cinemas should include GST.
-The cinema operators are acting as ticketing agents for the production house and must collect the tax on any tickets sold by them.
+The cinema operators are acting as ticketing agents for the production house and must collect and account GST on any tickets sold by them.

 Agents

 Q26.
 An event promoter may use agents to sell tickets on his behalf.
 What is the GST treatment?